HarshaAbeyvickrama/YouTube-Statistics/README.md

 ### Spreadsheet setup

-1. Make of copy of the spreadsheet <a href="" class="button primary">here</a>.
-It already contains the Apps Script code from this repository.
+1. Make of copy of the spreadsheet <a href="https://docs.google.com/spreadsheets/d/1wFqoczU15mctB7NFuMFK4-jVjqAoUo_vtrnDCjEYHZs/edit?usp=sharing&resourcekey=0-nNhMQp4GLQejdLU8fw1vKw" class="button primary">here</a>.
+It already contains the Apps Script code from this repository.Make a copy of the sheet to your drive and use the copied version.
 2. Change the name of the Project to aything you want.

 ### YouTube Advanced Service setup